Koromix/rygel/web/rekkord.org/pages/config.md

 | Scaleway Object Storage        | `https://<bucket>.s3.<region>.scw.cloud`             | Yes                |

 > [!NOTE]
-> Rekkord may issue ListObjects API calls to reduce blob overwrites on hosts without conditional write support, which may incur additional cost.
+> Rekkord may issue ListObjects API calls to reduce blob overwrites on hosts without conditional write support, which may incur additional cost, and requires [broader S3 permissions](protect#fine-grained-s3-bucket-policy).
 >
 > It is recommended to use a provider **with support for conditional writes**!